otvin/raytracer3/README.md

 * _dice_demo.ppm_ - another demo that relies on CSG.
 Found on the internet (citation in demoscenes.py)
 * _christmas_demo.ppm_ - after doing the bonus chapter on bounding boxes & hierarchies, was able to add this image which contains over 5000 triangles.
+* _texture_mapped_earth.ppm_ - after doing the bonus chapter on texture mapping, was able to take a rectangular image of the earth and map it to a sphere.

 Jamis Buck posted details for the scenes shown in the book for chapters 11-14 and 16 on-line.
 Links can be found in demoscenes.py.